spree/spree-guides/content/integration/message_basics.md

 Endpoints can sometimes encounter an exception when trying to communicate with a third-party service through their API (ex.
 Shipwire is down for maintenance.)
 Typically these situations will result in exceptions.
 In these instances there is typically no need to rescue the exception, you can just allow it to result in a `5XX Error` response and the Spree Commerce hub will treat the request has failed.

-If the third party API is recuing exceptions or reporting permanent failure type situations as `200 OK` you may need to examine the respone more carefully and then raise your own exception (or just return `500 Internal Server Error` and supply your own error message.)
+If the third party API is rescuing exceptions or reporting permanent failure type situations as `200 OK` you may need to examine the respone more carefully and then raise your own exception (or just return `500 Internal Server Error` and supply your own error message.)

 #### How Failures are Handled